Bob Gerard: Post-war racing career

 At the very first World Championship event, the 1950 British Grand Prix, the Gerard-R14B pairing only narrowly missed out on the points, finishing in sixth place, despite having started as low as 13th on the grid.
 He also finished in sixth in R4A at the Monaco event later in the season, this time from 16th at the start.

 However, the rapid evolution of racing machinery, inspired by the rewards offered from the Championship, meant that for Gerard would have to abandon his old ERA in favour of something more modern.
 Retaining a degree of patriotism, Gerard bought a Cooper T23-Bristol, which he would continue to use for both Championship and non-Championship races until when he upgraded to the new, mid-engined T43 chassis.

 While he only twice finished in the top ten in Championship races in his Coopers – in 1954 and in his final Championship event at the 1957 British Grand Prix – Gerard remained a force in UK national level race events.
-During the 1950s he won many races, at most British circuits, and was a widely respected competitor.
+During the 1950s, he won many races, at most British circuits, and was a widely respected competitor.

-Bob Gerard's achievements were honoured by the owners of the Mallory Park track, in his native Leicestershire, when they named the circuit's most prominent bend Gerard's.
+Gerard's achievements were honoured by the owners of the Mallory Park track, in his native Leicestershire, when they named the circuit's most prominent bend Gerard's.
 Gerard himself continued to race into the 1960s, in a Turner sports car, and used his preparation expertise for the benefit of other drivers by acting as entrant for many promising newcomers right into the 1980s.